feejin/Silverstripe-SecurityTemplates/README.md

 * You can change colours with LESS variables in /less/login.less.
 Yeah!
 * Replace logo.png in /images/ with your own if you fancy it.
 Max size is 24 x 24.
-* Replacing the logo will also change the admin logo, comment the LeftAndMain::require out of _config.php if you don't want this to happen
+* Replacing the logo will also change the admin logo, comment out the "LeftAndMain::require" part of _config.php if you don't want this to happen
+* Help link in the CMS now hidden through CSS, see above for reinstating